Increase your knowledge or deepen your specific issue at ATB Automation, together with one of our motion control specialists

 Knowledge session 2: IEC61131 Programming

 After this session, participants can independently program an application.
-This is usually in addition to a Basic application.
+This is usually in addition to a Trio MOTION-iX application.
 For many PLC programmers IEC61131 is a familiar way of programming, Trio has implemented this and supplemented with own motion commands.
 Depending on the customer's needs, we explain the possibilities and look for the floor.
 In the session we will set up many example programs so that experience is gained and a good reference work is created which fits in with the development of the project.

 Topics: Structured Text, Function Block, Sequential Function Chart, Ladder